data-henrik/security-advisor-findings/INSTRUCTIONS.md

 4. Copy the new API key.
 It is needed to configure the Cloud Function action which scans LogDNA entries.
 The API key is used to access [the Export API which can be used for LogDNA queries](https://www.ibm.com/cloud/blog/search-logdna-records-from-the-command-line).

 ### Run actions manually
-To run the actions manually, you should create a configuration file.
+To run the actions manually, you need to [pass in parameters](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_action_invoke).
+This can be done with key / value pairs on the command line or, more conveniently, by using a configuration file.
+We provide two example files.
+One can be used for the actions related to external or inactive accounts.
+The second has additional parameters for accessing and querying LogDNA.
+It could be used for the account actions, too, but would pass in unnecessary values, including API keys.

 1. In the **functions** directory, copy over `config.json.example` into a new file, e.g., `config.json`.
 2. Edit the values for **account_id** and **provider_id**.
 You can obtain the account_id by running `ibmcloud account list`.
 Set **provider_id** to **data_henrik** because it is the value used in the sample objects created earlier.
 3. The **email_domain** is used to scan for external users.
 If set to `ibm.com`, all users with email addresses not ending on that value would be flagged as external.